OCA/sale-workflow/sale_order_discount_formula/README.rst

 an additional 20% discount for the selected payment term, on Odoo I should write a total discount of 28%;
 Using this module, instead, I can simply write '10+20' in the discount column.

-This module implements this feature also on invoices, and takes care of propagating a discount expression from a sale order to its destination invoice(s).

 Usage
 =====